-The AFL JLT Series, recently re-named from the NAB Challenge, is the key pre-season competition of the AFL, and with new players emerging and past rivalries still every bit intense, the 2019 edition shapes up to be another fascinating lead-up to the season proper.
+The AFL Marsh Community Series, recently re-named from the JLT Series, is the key pre-season competition of the AFL, and with new players emerging and past rivalries still every bit intense, the 2020 edition shapes up to be another fascinating lead-up to the season proper.

-The West Coast Eagles will enter the season as reigning premiers of the AFL, but there’s plenty of reason for optimism among the league’s other teams, which is why the AFL-Pre Season is a highly anticipated event, and you can watch every match at home on TV, or stream the games live to a mobile device with a Free trial.
+The Richmond Tigers will enter the season as reigning premiers of the AFL, but there’s plenty of reason for optimism among the league’s other teams.
+It’s for that reason that the AFL-pre-season is a highly anticipated event, and you can watch every match at home on TV, or stream the games live to a mobile device with a Free trial.

-The 2019 edition of the AFL pre-season competition sees each side play two games, with the event running across two weeks.
-In the past, the competition has run over a longer period of time with each side playing three games, but the series has been shortened due to the AFLX fixtures on 22 February.
-The clubs will use the preseason games to develop new strategies and choose their best twenty-two for the regular premiership, as we saw last year with the West Coast Eagles, who continued their momentum into the season and clinched their first Grand Final victory since 2006.
+The 2020 edition of the AFL pre-season competition sees each side play two games, with the event running across a little over two weeks.
+In the past, the competition has run over a longer period of time with each side playing three games, but the series was recently shortened due to the AFLX fixtures and the condensed format will continue this year.
+The Marsh Community Series offers clubs a chance to refine both their best 22 as well as their game style, and gives players some of that match fitness which is so pivotal in the lead-up to the season itself.

 While you won’t find Free to Air AFL Pre Season telecasts in Australia, the Fox Footy channel (Foxtel/Kayo) as seen in the TV schedule provided below, will provide complete Live coverage with no ad-breaks during play.
-This includes watching the AFL JLT Series live online with eligible internet connected devices (PC & Mac excluded) using the Foxtel Now 10 days free trial, and replays so you can enjoy the action no matter your schedule.
+This includes watching the AFL Marsh Community Series online with eligible internet connected devices (PC & Mac excluded) using the Foxtel Now 10 days free trial, and replays so you can enjoy the action no matter your schedule.

 Alternatively, you may wish to check out Kayo Sports which is offering a free trial for 14 days and will likewise televise these same Fox Footy matches LIVE.
 With the Kayo trial you can stream the AFL free using eligible mobile devices, and there’s no set-up or equipment fees.
 Eligible devices include select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, the Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new platforms arriving soon.

 Get Kayo Sports FREE Trial

-Additionally, starting from the 2019 season Foxtel will be televising select AFL matches on 4K Ultra HD via channel 444.
+Additionally, Foxtel will be televising select AFL matches on 4K Ultra HD via channel 444.
 Fresh off the successful 4K summer of sport, which included the Bathurst 1000 and a series of key Aussie Cricket contests, Foxtel will be broadcasting more than 40 AFL premiership matches in 4K Ultra HD.
 The contests will air live in 4K with no ad-breaks during play, offering a viewing experience only rivaled by actually attending the games.